Skip to content

 AL Goal-8: Children engage in increasingly complex play.

-Engage in solitary play
+Engage in solitary play.

 Show interest in other children playing (watch, turn toward).